(Click PAGE MENU To See Topics Covered On This Page. Scroll down the page to see all Topics.

 The tethered float requires the widest pit diameter to operate.
 The tether and float can tangle and get hung up most easily.

-How The Tethered Float Switch Works
+How the Tethered Float Switch Works

 The operation of the tethered float is simple.
 As the water rises in the pit, the ball at the end of the tether begins to rise and swing out.
 When the ball is high enough the switch will trigger the motor to run.
 As the water lowers in the pit so does the ball and tether.